 The Department of Architecture at the University of Cambridge is one of the best-known university schools in the world in its field.
 You'll find it a stimulating environment where you can mix with world-class researchers from across all the aspects of architecture, and you will be taught by Architecture Design Fellows.
 The department is located in a small, welcoming building with a garden and has access to growing workshop spaces and a wonderful specialist library

-During the interview week, you will also have to sit a short, one-hour assessment, made up of a 30-minute essay exam and a 30-minute drawing test.
+Admission Assessment: If shortlisted for interview you will also have to sit a short, one-hour assessment, made up of a 30-minute essay exam and a 30-minute drawing test.
+You do not have to register for this test and will receive further details if invited to interview.
 The written exam will ask you to formulate a response to a topical question within architecture, and in the drawing test you’ll be asked to draw a particular space, such as the room that you are in, to demonstrate your skill in representing space through hand drawing.
 You can find full information about the assessment and an example exam paper here.

 While a degree in Architecture can lead to a wide range of careers, the University of Cambridge BA in Architecture course also carries Part 1 ARB/RIBA status.
 This is the first stage of qualifying to become an architect, which the majority of students across the University decide to pursue.